Routt County’s problem finding workers to fill low-wage service jobs will survive pandemic

 This problem will persist after the pandemic because, generally, wages for service industry jobs in Routt County are too low to support a single person.
 The pandemic may even make the problem worse as people flock to the Yampa Valley, driving up one of the highest costs of living in the state while increasing demand in restaurants and personal services.

 The average wage in the county was considerably lower, at $24 an hour, than Colorado as a whole, where the wage was about $31 an hour in 2020, according to data from the Bureau of Labor Statistics.
-Valand said this isn’t surprising as economies like Steamboat that has a lot of service sector jobs are likely to have lower wages because the job market includes more low-wage jobs.
+Valand said this isn’t surprising as economies like Steamboat, which have a lot of service sector jobs, have job markets that offer more low-wage jobs.

 Of about 600 job postings in the county in May, 98% did not require any prior education level, which Valand said was “shocking.”
 About 97% of the postings only asked for one to two years of experience.